addyosmani/backbone-fundamentals/index.md

 Once this is done, open up two terminal windows.

 In the first, `cd` to your MongoDB bin directory or type in the complete path to it.
-You'll need to start <cpde>mongod`.
+You'll need to start `mongod`.

 ```html
 $ ./bin/mongod
 ```

-Next, in the second terminal, start the `mongo</code shell which will connect up to localhost by default.
+Next, in the second terminal, start the `mongo` shell which will connect up to localhost by default.

 ```html
 $ ./bin/mongo